micGuerr/MiNPAT/doc/installation/dcm2nii.md

 make
 ```

-NB: keep track of the path to the dcm2niix folder (e.g., `/home/user/Documents/dcm2niix`), as it will be needed for configuration, later.
+NB: keep track of the path to the dcm2niix folder (e.g., `/Users/username/Apps/dcm2niix`), as it will be needed for configuration, later.

 ## Dcm2Bids

-To install Dcm2Bids you simply need to type
+To download and install Dcm2Bids the type the following from terminal:
 ```bash
 pip3 install dcm2bids --user
 ```
 The folder where the scripts are installed should be prompted in a waring message.
-This should look like `/home/username/.local/bin/dcm2bids`.
+This should look like `Users/username/.local/bin/dcm2bids`.
-Again, keep track of it.
+Again, keep track of it!